Lexmark International, Four Executives Face Shareholder Class Action

-The business services and products firm Lexmark International and four of its current or former executives have been named as defendants in a shareholder class action lawsuit alleging a number of failed disclosures.
+The business services and products firm Lexmark International and four of its current or former executives named as defendants in a shareholder class action lawsuit alleging a number of failed disclosures.

 Specifically, the suit claims the company and executives did not disclose to investors that demand and growth for its supplies business were beginning to wane, thanks in large part to planned price increases rather than actual interest on the part of customers in the services and products Lexmark International provided.
 Moreover, because of those price hikes, customers purchased large amounts of inventory before they went into effect, leading to excessive later inventory among the company’s European wholesale distributors in particular.

 The suit was filed in the U.S. District Court for the Southern District of New York and has a class period from Aug.
 1, 2014, to July 20, 2015.

 In addition to Lexmark International itself, the class action includes former chief executive officer David Reeder; chief executive officer Paul Rooke; executive vice president and president of Lexmark’s imaging solutions and services division Martin Canning; and former interim chief financial officer Gary Stromquist as defendants.